Site icon Master of Code Global

 Indeed, this rapid technological integration raises significant concerns about the security implications of LLMs.
 Today, it’s essential to examine the key problems and attack vectors emerging due to the widespread use of AI integrations.

-In order to help businesses get more informed and prepared on LLM security issues, we’ve asked Anhelina Biliak, Application Security Leader at Master of Code Global, to share a few insights.
+In order to help businesses get more informed and prepared on LLM security threats, we’ve asked Anhelina Biliak, Application Security Leader at Master of Code Global, to share a few insights.
 In this article, we’ll explore critical LLM vulnerabilities along with actionable mitigation strategies.

 #1.
 Sensitive Data Exposure